 Can I get a critique of my submitted materials?

 Due to the sheer volume of applicants, we cannot offer critiques of files.

 Can I schedule an individual appointment and/or tour with faculty and/or staff?

-Applicants are strongly encouraged to visit campus during the scheduled Visit Days.
+Applicants are strongly encouraged to visit campus during October 31 Open House or Info Sessions.
 Please note that if you are offered admission to the program, you will be given an opportunity to visit in the spring.

 Can I sit in on a class?

-No. Graduate classes are small and constitute artistic communities built over time.
+No. Graduate Studio Art classes are small and constitute artistic communities built over time.
 Visitors can disrupt and distract from the work that students are there to do.